bitnami/charts/bitnami/harbor/README.md

 ## Upgrade

+> NOTE: In you are upgrading an installation that contains a high amount of data, it is recommended to disable the liveness/readiness probes as the migration can take a substantial amount of time.

 ## 6.0.0

 The chart was changed to adapt to the common Bitnami chart standards.
 Now it includes common elements such as sidecar and init container support, custom commands, custom liveness/readiness probes, extra environment variables support, extra pod annotations and labels, among others.
 In addition, it adds a new Trivy deployment for image scanning.

 No issues are expected between upgrades but please double check the updated parameter list as some of them could have been renamed.
+Please pay special attention to the following changes:

+  - `service.type=ingress` is not allowed anymore.
+Instead, set the value `ingress.enabled=true`.
+  - `secretKey` has been moved to `core.secretKey`.

 ## 4.0.0